DayneSorvisto/characteristic-function-library/README.md

 ## Contributions

 Contribute to the project by creaitng a PR.
 Improve the accuracy of library or add new functions based on current papers in algebraic data analysis.

+Area of that need work:

+- Einsums for representing tensor operations or support for vector spaces.
+- Connections to topological data analysis
+- Support for algebraic geometry, commutative algebra, and combinatorics